 DIY Jerky (Biltong)

 The Captain recently brought home some delicious beef jerky called Biltong; which is South African-style jerky.
 The spices used are different from American jerky, and the cut of meat is thicker.
+It’s really good.

 The interesting thing is that it was made quite simply and ingeniously over a five-day period by our friend Fanta using a lidded Tupperware bin fitted with dowels to hand the meat and a small fan to dry it.

 Fanta has been making Biltong his whole life – he grew up on a farm in South Africa.
-I asked Fanta if he would show me how he makes his Biltong while here in The States; and took a few pictures of his portable set-up in case you’d like to try making South African-style Biltong yourself.
+I asked Fanta if he would show me how he makes his Biltong while here in The States, and I took a few pictures of his portable set-up in case you’d like to try making South African-style Biltong yourself.

-Give the meat a vinegar bath; then roll it in a your curing spices.
+Give the meat a vinegar bath; then roll it in curing spices.
 Fanta used a ready-made spice mix from South Africa called Safari Biltong.
-It’s hard to find here in the U.S. – plus it’s got MSG in it; so you might want to make your own.
+It’s got sugar and MSG in it so you might want to make your own.
 The basic spice mix for Biltong is a blend of vinegar, salt, sugar, and coriander.

 With the tub covered, run the fan for about 5 days, or until the meat is stiff and darkened.
 Heat-drying the meat is not necessary, it’s the air drying that is key.
 The meat shown in these pictures is about 4 days cured and needs a day or so longer.
 For a medium cure rate, the meat will look just barely pink in the middle.
 Leave some space between the strips so the air can get through.